EndOfBehelit/Configuring-Pihole-at-home/README.md

 <img width="677" height="450" alt="imagen" src="https://github.com/user-attachments/assets/f0ca4c9e-7cf0-4622-806d-7d9bb72de6f8" />

-Query logging creates a log with the querys sended and blocked:
+Query logging creates a record of the queries sent and blocked:

 <img width="886" height="575" alt="imagen" src="https://github.com/user-attachments/assets/01132c37-3fc3-4211-8a53-7a01af76ed60" />

-Then it's needed to choose a privacy level, if you don't want logs the Anonymous mode goes well, but I recommend at first use the 0 mode, to see where are you blocking adds, trying to filter and modifying the block list and later change it to anonymous.
+Then it's needed to choose a privacy level, if you don’t want logs, the Anonymous mode works well, but I recommend at first use the 0 mode, to see where are you blocking adds, trying to filter and modifying the block list and later change it to anonymous.

 To change the privacy level later, you need to modify the property in the `/etc/pihole/pihole.toml`.
 With the command `grep -n privacylevel pihole.toml` you will see in which line is the property, later run `sudo nano -c +(grep result) pihole.toml`.